SiavashGorji/Luajit-Luarocks/README.md

 cmake .. -G "NMake Makefiles" -DCMAKE_INSTALL_PREFIX=C:\Programs\LuaJIT -P cmake_install.cmake
 ```

+The .. argument to the cmake commands tells them the location of the root CMakeLists.txt (which in our case is located in C:\Programs\luajit-luarocks), relative to the current directory (in our case C:\Programs\luajit-luarocks\build).
+This is usefull since cmake puts all of its generated makefiles into the current directory.
 The -G "NMake Makefiles" flag tells cmake to generate NMake files instead of a Visual Studio Solution (which it does by fefault on Windows).
 The nmake command actually builds the source files using the cmake-generated make files.
 The second cmake command copies (installs) all the required files into the destination directory.
 After these commands, you can close your NTCP and delete the luajit-luarocks folder (if you want).

-Before proceeding, we need to make some neccessary changes to the environmental variables and the Windows path.
+Before proceeding, we need to make some neccessary changes to the Environment Variables and the Windows path:

 Then under Unix systems: